 Guiyang Guizhou, China Travel Guide

 Temperatures stay mild in spring, averaging 15-20°C (59-68°F).
-However, spring often brings cloudy and rainy days, with high humidity.
-Summer (June-August) brings warm to hot temperatures, averaging 23-28°C (73-82°F).
+However, spring frequently brings cloudy and rainy days, with high humidity.
+Summer (June-August) brings from warm to hot temperatures, averaging 23-28°C (73-82°F).
 High humidity and frequent rain characterize this season.

-Guiyang is famous for high humidity and frequent overcast days.
+Guiyang is famous for high humidity plus common overcast days.
 A local saying describes it as "Sunny days in Guiyang are as rare as a frog's hair."
 This signifies travelers should always prepare for rain, regardless of the season.

 Carrying a Compact umbrella or a Lightweight waterproof jacket stands as a good practice.
 The humidity makes temperatures feel more extreme, so dressing in layers aids in controlling comfort.